-When you move toilet drain and the toilet itself, you’re bound to do some damage to the floor.
+When you move the toilet drain and the toilet itself, you’re bound to do some damage to the floor.
 This means aside from the cost to relocate the water closet, you’re also supposed to pay for the repair – around $2 to $30/square foot for floor covering and $2-$10 for sub-flooring.

-WCs on second floor may also be more expensive to move, considering that it’s essential to take into account the integrity of the ceiling.
+WCs on the second floor may also be more expensive to move, considering that it’s essential to take into account the integrity of the ceiling.
 And let’s not forget that this may demand a layout change in the floor below to accommodate the new drainpipe location.

 There’s also the wall to worry about.
 If the renovation involves damaging the wall, patching one square foot of wall will require $60-$80.
 Not to mention that you may need to repaint the surface as well.